thmsrmbld/terminal-ahumanfuture/src/posts/3-all-day-hey.md

 ## I remember you, from online

-The untimely demise of Twitter has sincerely been one of the great tragedies of my online life.
+The bloody and untimely demise of Twitter has sincerely been one of the great tragedies of my online life.
 For all of it's chaotic circuitry (and Christ, there was a _rat's nest_ of chaotic circuitry), my time on Twitter ended up being overwhelmingly good to me.
 Everything that surrounded the sad and dark thing that happened to the platform, the gifted people that worked there and its earned position in global information - well, it is something that I consider to be one of the many great sadnesses of the modern web, for reasons that are at this point, well documented.
 It continues in its own way, to effects that are clear to see.
 I don't think that the specifics of that are something I'd write about, for complicated reasons that I am still trying to organise in my mind.

 The capture of Twitter exploded a large portion of my social graph, and 13 years of human connection.
 It messily dispersed friendships, professional relationships - and the niche communities